-For supervised practice in food production areas, all regulations from the Health Department must be followed.
-Closed-toed, non-slip shoes must be worn.
-Hair shoulder-length or longer must be pulled back in a restraint and hairnets or other hair covering which contains all hair must be worn while in production or service areas.
-If male interns/students have facial hair, it must be covered while working in food production or service areas.
+For experiential learning in food production areas, all regulations from the Health Department must be followed.
+In addition to the items listed above in Hair & Hygiene and Jewelry, the following is required/amended:

-Fingernails must be short, clean, and if a polish is used, it should be clear.
-No artificial nails are permitted.
+- Closed-toed, non-slip shoes must be worn. - Hair shoulder-length or longer must be pulled back in a restraint and hairnets or other hair covering which contains all hair must be worn while in production or service areas. - Facial hair must be covered while working in food production or service areas. - Fingernails must be short and clean, no fingernail polish allowed in food preparation areas.
+If fingernail polish is worn, then food service gloves will be required.
+No artificial nails are permitted. - No rings, bracelets, dangle earrings or loose- fitting sleeves will be permitted.